Toxic TV Binge

 For decades, television makers have been putting harmful chemicals into their products in the name of fire safety.
 Millions of pounds of toxic flame retardant chemicals are used in the plastic casings surrounding televisions sold at major retailers each year in the U.S. Flame retardants in TVs constitute a large and growing source of unregulated toxic pollution in our homes, workplaces and environment and pose serious health threats that are entirely preventable.

-Our new investigation of six leading Best Buy and Amazon-brand televisions, co-authored with Safer Chemicals, Healthy Families, revealed retailers and suppliers are using outdated, hazardous chemicals to meet fire safety standards that can be met with safer alternatives or material changes.
+Our new investigation of six leading Best Buy and Amazon-brand televisions revealed retailers and suppliers are using outdated, hazardous chemicals to meet fire safety standards that can be met with safer alternatives or material changes.

 Our Testing Results

 In these televisions, made for the retailers as private-label products, we found the following in the plastic casings, also known as enclosures:

 - Three Best Buy Insignia Roku TVs contained hazardous organohalogen flame retardants.
 All Best Buy Insignia TVs contained the banned flame retardant deca-BDE, outlawed in five states, including at its purchase location in Washington State; one TV contained deca-BDE at levels above Washington’s enforcement limit.